 8.)
 Notification of Dog Assignment & Scheduling Intensive

 As we get closer to a client’s placement date, once we are absolutely sure which dog is the best match, we notify the client which dog they will be receiving and send them a brief description of their dog and some photos of their service dog.
-Once a dog has been assigned to a client, we begin scheduling their week long intensive training.
+Once a dog has been assigned to a client, we begin scheduling their week-long intensive training.

 9) Intensive Training Course

-Clients are required to come to a week long intensive training course to learn how to work with their dog.
+Clients are required to come to a week-long intensive training course to learn how to work with their dog.
 Intensives always run from a Thursday to a Wednesday.
 Clients are responsible for their needs during the intensive including transportation, housing and meals.
 For more information please see the section titled intensive training curriculum.

-After clients go home with their dog they are required to follow a post placement plan.
-For the first six months after placement, clients are required to have regular check ins with out team and practice sessions with their dog.
+After clients go home with their dog they are required to follow a post-placement plan.
+For the first six months after placement, clients are required to have regular check-ins without team and practice sessions with their dog.
 We find that some clients have no issues post placement from the day they leave, while others may have lots of questions for the first few months.
 The post-placement process is designed to offer clients support while they acclimate to living and working with their new service dog.
-We find that even those clients that take a while to settle into their new partnership, are working smoothly and fully bonded with their dogs after 2-3 months, however we like to continue regular check ins for six months just so that clients always feel like they have a support system in place.
+We find that even those clients that take a while to settle into their new partnership, are working smoothly and fully bonded with their dogs after 2-3 months, however, we like to continue regular check-ins for six months just so that clients always feel like they have a support system in place.
 After six months we move to checking in with each client with a simple phone call every 3 months for the next 2 years.
 This is our way of ensuring that everything is going well and to hear how amazing the dog is doing with their new partner!

-Fundraising Timeline & Policy
+Fundraising Timeline and Policy

-We try to get our dogs to our clients as quickly as possible, but, obviously we cannot have a dog who is ready to graduate but their client isn’t ready/able to make payment.
-Additionally we cannot have clients whose fundraising has been stagnant for a year or two suddenly come to us with the full amount and assuming that their dog will be ready immediately, as it takes a tremendous amount of time and effort to prepare a dog for a client and we cannot do this overnight.
+We try to get our dogs to our clients as quickly as possible, but, obviously, we cannot have a dog who is ready to graduate but their client isn’t ready/able to make payment.
+Additionally, we cannot have clients whose fundraising has been stagnant for a year or two suddenly come to us with the full amount and assuming that their dog will be ready immediately, as it takes a tremendous amount of time and effort to prepare a dog for a client and we cannot do this overnight.

 We trust that you find this policy fair and reasonable.
 If you need longer than the 18-24 months to raise funds, that is not a problem.
 This policy will enable us to cater to individual needs while still being able to plan our training and assignments appropriately.